Loyola Marymount Lions: Men's soccer

 Michael Erush was a Loyola Marymount University Lions men's soccer standout, a four-time All-West Coast Conference (WCC) selection (2000, 2001, 2002), was named First Team in 2003, and served as team captain during his junior and senior seasons.
 He was named First Team National Soccer Coaches Association of America All Far West Selection in 2002, and was named First Team All-America by the Jewish Sports Review in 2003.
 During his last three years, he helped the Lions advance to the NCAA Tournament, and in 2003 finished in a first-round bye and national seeding (#13) in the postseason.
 He was inducted into the Loyola Marymount Athletics Hall of Fame in 2017.

 Beach volleyball

 The Lions fielded their first beach volleyball team during the 2012 season.
-The Lions won their first WCC Championship in 2019, which they defended in 2021 and 2022 (championships were not held in 2020 due to COVID-19).
+The Lions won their first WCC Championship in 2019, and they have not lost a championship since (championships were not held in 2020 due to COVID-19).
 In 2021, the Lions were selected for their first NCAA Beach Volleyball Championship in Gulf Shores, Alabama, where they became the first team since the inaugural season to win its first two matches.
 The team entered the field of eight as the number five seed and finished the 2021 NCAA Beach Volleyball Championship in third place.
+They have participated in every national championship since, finishing fifth at the 2022 NCAA Beach Volleyball Championship, 2023 NCAA Beach Volleyball Championship and 2024 NCAA Beach Volleyball Championship.
 In 2025, Loyola Marymount finished runner–up to TCU in the national championship match, the best finish in program history.

+Many LMU beach volleyball alumni compete on the international stage, including Giuliana Corrales (2025), who competed at the 2024 Summer Olympics in Paris for Paraguay; Melanie Paul (2023), who competes for Germany; Reka Orsi-Toth (2022), who competes for Italy; and Betsi Flint (2015), who competes for Team USA.